stevenrick/stevenrick.github.io/content/_index.md

 Previously: PhD @ [UCSD](https://www.ucsd.edu/) with [HXI](https://hxi.ucsd.edu/) and [DesignLab](https://designlab.ucsd.edu/)

-I’m currently working on the design, development, and evaluation of systems that augment human capabilities with computational agents.
+I’m currently working on the design, development, and evaluation of systems that augment how humans creatively solve problems.

 You can check out my [links](/links) and [publications](/publications) to see what I've been up to.